OPM/ResInsight/README.md

 Ensembles/ert : [https://github.com/Ensembles/ert](https://github.com/Ensembles/ert)

 ### Supported Platforms
 ResInsight is designed cross-platform from the start.
 Efforts have been made to ensure that code will compile and run on Linux and Windows platforms.
-Tested platforms are currently 64 bit RHEL5, RHEL6 and Windows 7.
+Tested platforms are currently 64 bit RHEL6 and Windows 7.

-There has been attempts to make ResInsight build and run on OSX as well, but the tweaks needed (submitted by Roland Kaufmann) is not yet incorporated.

 ### Documentation